 - 1. All players are eligible to receive passes. - 2.
 Only one player is allowed in motion at a time.
 All motion must be parallel to the line of scrimmage and no motion is permitted toward the line of scrimmage. - 3.
-A player must have at least one foot inbounds when making a reception AND no part of the receiver's body can touch out-of-bounds prior to the catch. - 4.
+A player must have at least one foot inbounds when making a reception IF the reception is made prior to any part of the receiver's body touching out-of-bounds. - 4.
 In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 5.
-Interceptions change the possession of the ball at the point of interception.
-Interceptions are the only changes of possession that do not start on the 5-yard line. - 6.
-Interceptions are returnable; except on PAT (point after touchdown) conversions.
+Interceptions change the possession of the ball at the point of interception. - 6.
+Interceptions are returnable (except on PAT conversions after touchdowns).